hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 <img src="https://hkotek.com/text-to-image/hebrew-love.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/hebrew-snowman.png" width="35%" />

-And here, on a different day and model seeding, is "pepper":
+And here, on a different day and model seeding, is ***"pepper"***:

 <img src="https://hkotek.com/text-to-image/hebrew-pepper.png" width="35%" />

+(Just to state the obvious, there is no interpretation of *"pepper"* in Hebrew that means 'pretty woman'.)
 In class, students tried some examples in Thai, Mandarin Chinese, and French.
-The model did reasonably well on French (I guess there's more training data for it), but was seemingly random for the other languages we tried.
-This is perhaps not surprising, but there you have it.
+The model did reasonably well on French (I guess there's more training data for it), but was seemingly random otherwise.
+This is perhaps not a surprising finding, but there you have it.

 ### Garden path sentences